nmwsharp/polyscope-docs/py/source/about/contributing.md

 Polyscope is an open-source project, and you are encouraged to contribute!

+Polyscope is first and foremost a C++ library; this Python bindings are just wrappers.
+Any significant new features should first be implemented in C++, then wrapped in Python.

 A few high-level guidelines:

   - All contributions must be released under Polyscope's MIT license.